haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - **tabs.html Behavior**

   - `tabs.html` is pinned per Named Session.
-  - The URL encodes the `session name` and `session ID` as query parameters.
+  - The URL encodes the `session name` and `session ID` as query parameters for the named sessions.
   - If an existing `tabs.html` for the same session is open, it is selected instead of opening a new one.

 - **Session Creation & Management**